mimecorg/bc-css-framework/README.md

 }
 ```

 The `icon` mixin can be used as a selector for the [Font Awesome](https://fontawesome.com/) icons inside the element.
+You can override the default `fa` prefix for icons by changing `$icon-prefix`.

 The `transition-from` mixin can be used to specify the state that the element transitions from when becoming visible, and transitions to when becoming invisible.
 It uses the `.v-enter-from`, and `.v-leave-to` classes which are applied by the [<transition> component in Vue.js](https://v3.vuejs.org/guide/transitions-enterleave.html).
 For example, to use opacity to fade the element in and out: